As the years advance, staying in shape becomes more and more difficult.

 Whether its general health problems, aches and pains, weight issues or a concern about taking a tumble, activity often plummets downwards.

 As you grow older, though, it’s more important than ever to keep up a healthy, active lifestyle.
+Obviously, you also need to keep track of the condition of health like your blood pressure and heart rate after you work out.
 There are many advantages to staying fit as you get older:

 - Give your energy a welcome boost